ctestagrose/Distributed-Operating-Systems-Projects/Project_3/README.md

 6. Report the average number of hops to find a key in the network and exit.

 ## Largest Network Dealt With
 I was able to successfully get a network of 10,000 actors to complete.
 A network of this size is possible due to the neture of Pony's actor paradigm.
-A network of this size does take quite sometime to complete on a modestly powerful gaming/performance oriented laptop.
+A network of greater than this size does take quite sometime to complete on a modestly powerful gaming/performance oriented laptop.
 Attempting 100,000 actors lead to a terminal crash.